junxit/us-congress-bills-117/metadata.md

 - 2022-04-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 110 (Roll no. 109). (text: CR H4140-4141)
 - 2022-04-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 110 (Roll no. 109).(text: CR H4140-4141)
 - 2022-04-04 — The Chair announced the Speaker's designation, pursuant to clause 7(a)(1) of rule 15, of H.R.
 1916 as the measure on the Consensus Calendar to be considered this week.
+- 2022-04-05 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.